josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🕊️_War_Or_Peace/🧿_warrantless_surveillance_and_risk_management_logic.md

 # 🧿 Warrantless Surveillance & Risk-Management Logic
 **First created:** 2025-11-08 | **Last updated:** 2026-04-22
-*Explaining how British universities and their contractors built surveillance-adjacent infrastructures that operate outside the Investigatory Powers Act (IPA) by framing them as “risk management” or “duty of care.”*
+*Explaining how British universities and their contractors have built surveillance-adjacent infrastructures that operate outside the Investigatory Powers Act (IPA) by framing them as “risk management” or “duty of care.”*

 ---

 ## 🛰️ Orientation

-Between 2023 – 2025, many UK universities developed data-collection systems that monitor protest, student conduct, and reputational “risk.”
+Between 2023–2025, many UK universities developed data-collection systems that monitor protest, student conduct, and reputational “risk.”
 These systems rely on **open-source scraping, internal data pooling, and contractor analytics**, yet they are almost never treated as surveillance.
 Instead, they are categorised as *governance*, *security*, or *safeguarding* functions.